tk-notes/lucas-meier-blog/content/_index.md

 katex: true
 ---

-I'm Lúcás: currently a senior BsC student in Computer Science at [EPFL](https://www.epfl.ch/en/).
+I'm Lúcás: currently a senior BSc student in Computer Science at [EPFL](https://www.epfl.ch/en/).

 This is my personal website, where I write blog posts somewhat regularly, and keep a tab on